critick/teststack/README.md

 This is Testing Framework based on BDD principles in Ruby ,you can use this for

-* design test cases with cucumber
 * automate the tests with step definitions in ruby
-* executable-specifications and live documentation of featurres
+* executable-specifications and live documentation of features
 * execute tests suite for products Web , Mobile and API's interfaces